thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

 action-cell-button-2:
     0:
         image: /images/user-guide/ui/widgets/actions/guide/action-cell-button-5-pe.png
         title: 'After saving the changes, you can see the action button next to the device name to open the device details.
-Click this icon;'
+Click this button;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/action-cell-button-6-pe.png
         title: 'You will be transferred to the state specified in the action.'